-Although the emphasis of the programme is the nuclear industry, a watching brief is kept on other activities that may have a radiological impact on people and the food chain.
-This part of the programme considers the impact of disposals of naturally-occurring and man-made radionuclides from non-nuclear industries and of disposal into landfill sites, other than at Dounreay (considered separately in Section 3 of the main report).
+Whilst the main focus of the programme is the nuclear industry, a watching brief is kept on other activities, which may have a radiological impact on people and the food chain.
+This part of the programme considers the impact of disposals of naturally-occurring and manmade radionuclides from non-nuclear industries and of disposal into landfill sites other than at Dounreay (which is considered separately in Section 3 of the main report).

-The impact of the non-nuclear industry was studied at a number of locations in 2017, including East Northants Resource Management Facility (near Kings Cliffe), the River Clyde (Glasgow) and Whitehaven.
+The impact of the non-nuclear industry was studied at four locations in 2015, Aberdeen, East Northants Resource Management Facility (near Kings Cliffe), River Clyde (near Glasgow) and Whitehaven.
 In addition, a small-scale programme was undertaken near Hartlepool over and above that directed at the effects of the power station itself.
 Sampling and analysis reflected the nature of the sources under study and, where appropriate, included consideration of enhanced levels of naturally-occurring radionuclides from non-nuclear industrial activity (i.e. Technologically enhanced Naturally-Occurring Radioactive Materials (TNORM)).
 There are also occasional specific programmes that consider, for example, the effects of land contaminated with historical sources of radioactivity and discharges from non-nuclear sites such as hospitals.

-The distribution of landfill sites considered in 2017 is shown in Figure 7.1 (in main text).
-Sites were studied to assess the extent of contamination, if any, leaching from the site and re-entering the terrestrial environment in leachates collected in surface waters close to the sites.
-The most significant site is the LLWR engineered facility (near Drigg) in Cumbria.
+The distribution of landfill sites considered in 2015 is shown in Figure 7.1 of the main text.
+They were studied to assess the extent, if any, of the contamination leaching from the site and re-entering the terrestrial environment in leachates collected in surface waters close to the sites.
+The most significant site is the engineered facility at LLWR near Drigg, in Cumbria.